 What happens if I object to my personal data being shared for these purposes?

-You can talk to your lead practitioner or case manager, or Knowsley Council’s Data Protection Officer about whether your data is being used for this programme without it affecting your legal rights or routine care.
-You can also see copies of all the data MHCLG hold about you for their research and ask for it to be corrected or deleted.
+You can talk to your lead practitioner or case manager if you have one, or Knowsley Council’s Data Protection Officer about whether your data is being used for this programme without it affecting your legal rights or routine care.

 Data Protection Officer